cybozu-go/cke/docs/ckecli.md

 Generate a new cipher key to encrypt Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-An old key is retained for key rotation.
+The current key, if any, is retained for key rotation.
+Old keys are removed.

 **WARNING**